Hay Fever: Is Treatment Needed? UK Guide to Allergic Rhinitis

 |---|---|---|

-| Step 1 — Mild symptoms | OTC non-sedating antihistamine tablets (cetirizine, loratadine, fexofenadine) | Blocks histamine receptors; reduces sneezing, itching, and runny nose |
+| Step 1 — Mild symptoms | OTC non-sedating antihistamine tablets (cetirizine, loratadine, fexofenadine) | Blocks histamine receptors; reduces sneezing, itching and runny nose |

-| Step 2 — Add for persistent symptoms | Intranasal corticosteroid spray (Avamys, beclometasone) | Reduces nasal inflammation; most effective single treatment for hay fever |
+| Step 2 — Persistent symptoms | Intranasal corticosteroid spray (Avamys, beclometasone) | Reduces nasal inflammation; most effective single treatment for hay fever |

 | Step 3 — Eye symptoms | Antihistamine eye drops such as Opatanol (olopatadine) | Targets allergic conjunctivitis; reduces itching and redness |